juseg/alps/articles/erosion/response-referee2.md

 animation shows geometric means (i.e. arithmetic means in log-domain), and geometric means can't contain zero values or they would result in a divide-by-zero error (or a log-of-zero error).
-Both animation panels have a log-scaled x-axis, hence they cannot contain zero values.
+Both animation panels have a log-scaled x-axis.
+While some values fall outside of the axis frame, they are very small but not zero.

 On the other hand, both Fig. 5 and the animation depict very low values for erosion rates (especially around 24 ka).
 This is due to the glacier physics